antlarionov/summary-page/content/posts/hello-world.md

         external:
           name: external
     ```
-    and also i had to create a new docker network which will share same net space between this website compose and the
+    and also I had to create a new docker network which will share same net space between this website compose and the
 one that is responsible for proxying and ssl termination.